schbz/GistsForWallpapers/README.md

 ## About

-This is simply a list of gists to be made available for use on [FreeWallpaperMaker.com](https://freewallpapermaker.com/).
+This is simply a list of gists that was available on the first version of on [FreeWallpaperMaker.com](https://freewallpapermaker.com/).

-My main reasons for creating _Free Wallpaper Maker_ are:

-1. To make it a bit easier to create custom wallpapers that are more functional than the the standard generic picture
-2. I wanted something to use gists for

-This collection is presented in the form of a Github repo to make it easier for anyone to suggest changes or contribute their own gists.
+The collection is presented in the form of a Github repo to make it easier for anyone to suggest changes or contribute their own gists.

 ---